 You can even use ChatGPT to help.

-Depending on your business and the types of candidate you’re looking for, certain candidate sourcing channels are going to work better than others.
+For example, depending on your business and the types of candidates you’re looking for, certain candidate sourcing channels are going to work better than others.

 To save time and money, track which channels are bringing in the best quality candidates and double down on those.